dzhu8/dzhu8.github.com/_pages/hobbies.md

 				<div class="tooltiptext">
 					<div class="tooltip-header">"Snakes on a Plane (Xyris)"</div>
 					<div class="tooltip-separator"></div>
-					<div class="tooltip-description">The deck that I'm proudest of building from both a strength & fun factor.
-There are multiple different avenues to victory, the deck can create a degenerate number of snakes consistently and often creates some pretty wild turns for everyone at the table because of the group hug core.</div>
+					<div class="tooltip-description">The deck that I'm proudest of building from both a strength & fun factor- the group hug core and degenerate token-making often leads to some pretty fun games!</div>
 				</div>
 			</div>
 		</div>